JOEL-TAMAKLOE/Frog_Species/README.md

 ---

 ## Contribution Guidelines
-Contributions are welcome!If you have ideas for improvements, feel free to fork the repository and submit a pull request.
+Contributions are welcome!
+If you have ideas for improvements, feel free to fork the repository and submit a pull request.
 For significant changes, please open an issue first to discuss your proposed changes.

 ---